caleb531/automata/README.md

 nfa.read_input('abba')  # raises RejectionException
 ```

-## NFA.read_input_stepwise(self, input_str)
+#### NFA.read_input_stepwise(self, input_str)

-If you supply the `step` keyword argument with a value of `True`, the method
+The `read_input_stepwise()` method reads an input string like `read_input()`,
+except instead of returning the final NFA states, it returns a generator.
+This
-will return a generator which yields each set of states reached as the NFA reads
-characters from the input string.
+generator yields each set of states reached as the NFA reads characters from the
+input string, allowing you to examine every step of the input-reading process.

 ```python
 nfa.read_input_stepwise('aba')